Getting Started

 MLFLow on a remote machine

-First, on the server/HPC, navigate to the directory from where you initiated your GaMPEN run (you can do this on separate machine as well – only the filesystem needs to tbe same).
-Then execute the following command
+First, on the server/HPC system, open a shell and activate the virtual environment that the model is training in.
+Thereafter, navigate to the directory from where you initiated your GaMPEN run (you can do this on separate machine as well – only the filesystem needs to tbe same).
+Then, execute the following command:-

 mlflow ui --host 0.0.0.0